subithou/Auto-whatsapp-group-creation-using-Python/README.md

 from time import time
 from pyautogui import hotkey, press, typewrite

-# move to whatsapp web
+# move to whatsapp desktop version
 hotkey('alt', 'tab')

-# short key for open create new group in whatsapp web
+# short key for open create new group in whatsapp desktop version
 hotkey('ctrl', 'shift', 'n' )

 # Specify how many groups you want to create